tomaszs/Spoticy/README.md

 2. Create a folder called 'files' to store your music
 3. Create playlist.txt file
 4. Open index.html in your browser
 5. Provide a password.
-It will be used to encrypt and decrypt your files
+It will be used to encrypt and decrypt your files.
+Remember it, because it is not stored anywhere
 6. Upload music
 7. Play the music